 Transcripts of all educational documents in languages other than English must be accompanied by translation into English certified by independent agencies.
 All academic records must be received directly from the issuing institutions and become official records of the university.

 International student applicants who are admitted by the university will be issued Form I-20 which is used to obtain an F-1 student visa from a U.S. embassy or consulate overseas.
 Students transferring from a U.S. institution will use Form I-20 to apply for transfer authorization through the Department of Homeland Security.
-Arrival, orientation and registration information from International Programs (University Hall 244) will accompany the admission materials mailed to new students.
+Arrival, orientation and registration information from Extension and International Programs (Titan Hall, 1st floor) will accompany the admission materials mailed to new students.

 Effective Aug.
 1, 1995, as a condition of receiving an I-20 or DS-2019 Form, all F-1 and J-1 visa applicants must agree to obtain and maintain health insurance as a condition of registration and continued enrollment in the California State University.
 Such insurance must be in amounts as specified by the Department of State and NAFSA: Association of International Educators.
 The campus president or designee shall determine which insurance policies meet these criteria.
-Further information may be obtained from International Programs (University Hall 244).
+Further information may be obtained from Extension and International Programs (Titan Hall, 1st floor).

 Admission Requirements for Post-Baccalaureate and Graduate Students

 See admission information in the “Graduate Regulations ” section of this catalog.

 Section 89030.7 of the California Education Code requires that the CSU establishes specific requirements for appeal procedures for a denial of admission.
 Each CSU campus must publish appeal procedures for applicants denied admission to the university.
 The procedure is limited to addressing campus decisions to deny an applicant admission to the university.